jeanbaptistemora/fluidattacks-universe2/analytics/singer/streamer_ringcentral/README.md

-# Tap RingCentral
+# Streamer RingCentral

-Reads the [Ring Central API](https://developer.ringcentral.com/), and persist it to stdout as a [Singer](https://www.singer.io/) formatted stream.
+Reads the [Ring Central API](https://developer.ringcentral.com/), and persist it to stdout as a JSON formatted stream.

 # How to install
 Download a fresh copy of the source code and install it with pip: